swatejsonawane18/California-Weather-Analysis/README.md

-# Performed an Data analysis and processing on California weather dataset to predict wildfires.
+# Performed Data analysis and processing on California weather dataset to predict wildfires.